History of the United States Congress: Structural changes

-The Great Depression
+Great Depression

 On October 29, 1929, a day known in history as Black Tuesday, the New York Stock Exchange experienced a significant crash and the United States, as well as most of the world, would enter a major recession.
 In response, President Herbert Hoover and the Republican Congress passed the Smoot Hawley Tariff Act.
 However, it has been recognized that this act only made economic condition far worse.
 The 1930 midterm election saw the Republicans barely maintain control of the US House of Representatives and US Senate.
 Shortly after the 1930 midterm election, however, special elections were held to replace 19 House of Representative-elects who died, and Democrats would gain a four-seat majority in the US House of Representatives as a result of the outcome of these elections.
 In the 1932 US Senate elections, the Democrats easily regained control over the US Senate once again; this 1932 election also saw Franklin Roosevelt get elected US president as well, and Roosevelt could now begin his historic New Deal policies through the Democrat-dominated US Congress, and could bring the US out of the Great Depression for four years.

 Franklin D. Roosevelt's election as president in 1932 marked a shift in power towards the presidency.
 Numerous New Deal initiatives were proposed from the White House and sent to Congress for approval, rather than legislation originating in Congress.
 During the long administration of President Franklin D. Roosevelt (1933 to 1945), the Democratic Party controlled both houses of Congress.
 As a result, the Democrats obtained 60 of the 96 existing Senate seats and 318 of the existing 435 House seats; hence the party now controlled two-thirds of Congress.
 The Democrats would continue to maintain this two-thirds control for the next six years.
 While the Democrats still managed to maintain control of Congress after the 1938 elections, the Republicans––taking advantage of the Recession of 1937––were able to gain 81 seats in the House of Representatives and 6 seats in the Senate after the election, making it difficult for the Democrats to continue expanding New Deal programs.
 Despite the Republican gains, the 1938 elections maintained a 72% Democratic majority in the Senate and a 60% Democratic majority in the House.
 Since the filibuster rule applies only in the Senate, Democrats maintained a filibuster-proof majority after the 1938 elections despite having lost 6 seats.
 Republicans gained the psychological satisfaction of making a credible comeback––from oblivion––in the 1938 elections, but the Democrats maintained solid numbers.
 During this time, Republicans and conservative Democrats from the South (who were backed by Vice President John Nance Garner) formed a unity known as the Conservative Coalition and were able to reduce the two-thirds majority of New Dealers on the United States House Committee on Rules; hence the two-thirds "rule-change" requirement was erased for the New Dealers.
-The 1938 Congressional election also saw the reduction of New Dealers on United States House Committee on Ways and Means as well.
+The 1938 congressional election also saw the reduction of New Dealers on United States House Committee on Ways and Means as well.